US pushing G20 for global minimum corporate tax: Yellen

-- The interconnected global economy has led to "a thirty-year race to the bottom on corporate tax rates."

-WASHINGTON: The United States is pushing in the G20 for agreement on a global minimum corporate tax to stem the erosion of government revenues, US Treasury Secretary Janet Yellen said Monday.
+WASHINGTON: The United States is pushing in the G20 to adopt a global minimum corporate tax to stem the erosion of government revenues, US Treasury Secretary Janet Yellen said Monday.

 Just days after President Joe Biden announced plans to raise corporate taxes to finance a massive $2 trillion infrastructure and jobs program, Yellen said a collective international effort would end the “race to the bottom” on taxation.